VIJAYBORATE1999/DevOps-CI-CD-tools-/AWS/VPC, NACL , INTERNET Gateway, Route Table/Readme.md

     VPC can have both public and private Subnet.
 Generally in private subnet we have Applicatoin /Insatances and In in public we have Load balancer+NAT gateway.

+    • NACL is firstlayer defence   Subnet level
+    • Security is final level defnece at instance level

 </pre>
 <pre>